Crime Scene Investigator Overview

 Evidence Clerk is a civilian position within the Indiana State Police.
 Evidence Clerks are responsible for maintaining the evidence system within the Laboratory Division.
 Partial duties of an Evidence Clerk include coordinating evidence handling activity between contributors and the Laboratory, ensuring evidence is properly marked and sealed, ensuring the secure storage of all items of evidence, coordinating the release or destruction of evidence, and maintaining proper tracking of all evidence.

-All Forensic Scientist job openings are advertised and applications accepted at the Indiana Job Bank.
-State Police Trooper openings are announced on the ISP website
+All Forensic Scientist and Evidence Clerk job openings are advertised and applications available on the ISP Civilian Opportunities webpage.
+State Police Trooper openings are announced on the ISP State Troopers webpage.